parkermac/LO/obsmod/README.md

 **obsmod_functions.py** is a module of things that might be useful for more than one piece of code here.
 This is where the list of observational data sources to loop over is specified.

+NOTE: all of programs called by one_step_bottle_val_plot.py have hooks to look for different versions in LO_user.